zhangyihome/code-push-cli/cli/README.md

 If you never release an update that is marked as mandatory, then the above behavior doesn't apply to you, since the server will never change an optional release to mandatory unless there were intermingled mandatory updates as illustrated above.
 Additionally, if a release is marked as mandatory, it will never be converted to optional, since that wouldn't make any sense.
 The server will only change an optional release to mandatory in order to respect the semantics described above.

 *NOTE: This parameter can be set using either "--mandatory" or "-m"*

+## Releasing updates to a React Native app

 ## Promoting updates across deployments